Michael Gove: 2016 leadership election

 After Cameron announced his intention to resign as prime minister, Gove was not expected to be a candidate, having said in the past that he had no interest in becoming prime minister.
 Instead, he was seen as a strong, highly influential supporter of Johnson for that role.
 In a move that surprised most political analysts, Gove withdrew his support for Johnson on 30 June 2016, hours before the deadline, without any previous notice to Johnson and announced his own candidacy in the leadership election.
 Subsequently, Johnson declined to run.

-Gove said: "I wanted to help build a team behind Boris Johnson so that a politician who argued for leaving the European Union could lead us to a better future.
-But I have come, reluctantly, to the conclusion that Boris cannot provide the leadership or build the team for the task ahead.
-I have, therefore, decided to put my name forward for the leadership."
-The Daily Telegraph said that Gove's actions in undermining Johnson's leadership aspirations constituted "the most spectacular political assassination in a generation" while The Guardian labelled it as a "Machiavellian move".
+Gove said he decided to run for the Conservative Party leadership after concluding that Johnson was not capable of uniting the party or the country, adding that he believed the responsibility ought to fall to him.
+The Daily Telegraph said that Gove's actions in undermining Johnson's leadership aspirations constituted "the most spectacular political assassination in a generation", while The Guardian labelled it a "Machiavellian move".

 By 5 July 2016, Gove was in third place in the leadership election by number of MP backers, behind May and Andrea Leadsom; the latter had gained an endorsement from Johnson.
 Some political analysts predicted that Gove might quit the race if he was unable to beat Leadsom in the first round of voting.
 Later that day, it was announced that May had won the first round of voting, with support from 165 MPs, while Andrea Leadsom received 66 votes and Gove trailed with 48.
 Gove was eliminated in the second ballot after receiving 46 votes, compared to 199 for May and 84 for Leadsom.
 He subsequently told the media that he was "naturally disappointed" and described his two opponents as "formidable politicians", welcoming the fact that the next prime minister would be female.
 He also encouraged a "civilised, inclusive, positive and optimistic debate".